 Fluoride in tea is one of the most potent and forgotten sources of fluoride.

-In fact, some teas have two, three or even six times the amount of fluoride when compared to tap water.
+In fact, some tea has two, three or even six times the amount of fluoride when compared to tap water.
 Easily putting millions of people around the world over the safe amount of daily fluoride intake.

 Fluoride In Tea

-In addition to being a potent source of fluoride, 94.9% of the fluoride in a cup of tea is directly available for the body to absorb.1 A possibly deadly addition when combined with other sources of fluoride.
+In addition to being a large source of fluoride, 94.9% of the fluoride in a cup of tea is directly available for the body to absorb.1 A possibly deadly addition when combined with other sources of fluoride.

 Health Effects Of Fluoride

 Consuming the wrong tea will greatly increase your chances of developing fluoride toxicity.

 For example, in recent years there has been a growing number of skeletal fluorosis cases in the USA among heavy tea drinkers.2 A condition that leads to pain and stiffness in a person’s bones and joints3 and awfully resembles arthritis.

 In fact, the most popular health effect is pineal gland calcification.
 Which is when fluoride accumulates in the pineal gland, calcifies it (pictured above), and causes it to become in/underactive -resulting in less melatonin production.
 This can result in poor sleep and a host of other health effects.

 And if you’re spiritual, fluoride is also known to “close” the “third eye” (the pineal gland) which is said to be the gateway to spirituality, seat of the soul, and act as a connection to God.